trezor/blockbook/docs/api.md

 - `subscribeNewBlock` - new block added to blockchain
 - `subscribeNewTransaction` - new transaction added to blockchain (all addresses)
-- `subscribeAddresses` - new transaction for given address (list of addresses)
+- `subscribeAddresses` - new transaction for a given address (list of addresses) added to mempool
 - `subscribeFiatRates` - new currency rate ticker

 There can be always only one subscription of given event per connection, i.e. new list of addresses replaces previous list of addresses.